levigbeverly/levigbeverly.github.io/docs/index.md

 ## References

-All user-related actions are performed under the user resource, and all task-related actions are performed with the task resource.
+All show-related actions are performed under the `shows` resource, and all venue-related actions are performed with the `venues` resource.

 To view detailed descriptions of all the service's resources and individual API calls, see [References]().